cs763/Spring2018/projects/readme.md

 people in the image.
 Further, if the dimension of the face is above a certain threshold, we will detect the expression of the person.

+<li><b>Image Captioning</b><br>
+  <i>Yugal Sachdev</i><br>

+The goal of this project is to generate natural language descriptions of images and their regions.
+It will use combination of CNN over image regions, bidirectional RNN over sentences, and a structured loss function that aligns the two modalities - text and images, through a multimodal embedding.
+I will be implementing 'Deep Visual-Semantic Alignments for Generating Image Descriptions' on Flikr8K, Flickr30K and MSCOCO datasets using Tensorflow and Keras.

 </ol>